 There are nine National Health and Wellbeing Outcomes (see Exhibit 6 below) which provide the strategic framework for the planning and delivery of integrated health and social care services.

 Exhibit 6: National Health and Wellbeing Outcomes

-Exhibit 7: Cross Match of HSCP Strategic Outcomes with the National Health and Wellbeing Outcomes - Each of the HSCP Strategic Outcomes have been cross matched to the National Health and Wellbeing Outcomes as detailed below.
+Each of the HSCP Strategic Outcomes have been cross matched to the National Health and Wellbeing Outcomes as detailed below.